U.S. News: Current Events & Latest National News Stories

 NBCBLK

-Spencer Platt / Getty Images
+Joshua Lott / AFP - Getty Images

 U.S. news